FOR IMMEDIATE RELEASE FOR MORE INFORMATION:

 Suboxone is a medication that has proven effective in reducing the symptoms of opiate dependence.
 But Addison County currently has only one physician — Glick in Bristol — prescribing the drug.
 Glick has had to cap her Suboxone-related patient load at around 25, which unfortunately is but a small fraction of the requests for service that she receives.
 Indeed, Jean Cotner, vice president of Porter Practice Management, pointed to state statistics indicating there are 80 to 90 Addison County-based, Medicaid-eligible patients who must seek opiate addiction treatment in other counties.

-So in an effort to better meet local needs, Porter and CSAC officials have agreed to almost quadruple the volume of patients that will be able to participate in the medication-assisted treatment program at Bristol Internal Medicine.
-A total of four primary care physicians based at Bristol Internal Medicine will soon be able to prescribe Suboxone, which will not be kept on premises.
+So in an effort to better meet local needs, Porter and CSAC officials have agreed to almost quadruple the volume of patients that will be able to participate in the medication-assisted treatment program at Primary Care - Bristol.
+A total of four primary care physicians based at Primary Care - Bristol will soon be able to prescribe Suboxone, which will not be kept on premises.
 A substance abuse coordinator and a case manager will also be added to the office to make sure the patients receive ancillary services — such as counseling and job search assistance — to assist them in their overall recovery from opiate addiction.

 The new prescribing physicians will be Drs.
 Gretchen Gaida-Michaels, Lynn Wilkinson and Will Porter, according to Cotner.
 The four physicians combined will be able to handle a patient load of 80 to 90, Cotner said.
 Organizers stressed the new duties would not preclude the participating physicians from maintaining their existing patient rolls.

 “(These physicians) had some capacity to absorb some additional patients,” Hallman said.
 “It allowed them to serve more patients without expanding their hours.”